 New Queer Visions: The Last Days of Innocence is available now on Amazon Prime, Peccadillo Pod and Vimeo On-Demand.

-We all have times in our childhood and teens where the reality of the adult world around us suddenly invades our sense of security or wonder.
-These moments are seared into memory; some are exciting, others are painful or confusing.
-These memories often carry even more significance for those of us who grow up knowing we are different.
-After all, they are often our first steps in identifying who we want to be and how family, friends or society will treat our difference.
+We all have times in our childhood and teens when the reality of the adult world suddenly invades our sense of security or wonder.
+These moments are seared into memory; some are exciting, and others are painful or confusing.
+These memories often carry even more significance for those who grew up knowing they were different.

-For me, looking back, several of these memories stand out.
-One of these was my first encounter with death.
+Looking back, several memories stand out for me; the first of these was my first encounter with death.
 I was five or six when my grandmother died in hospital, and to this day, I remember the colour of the hospital walls, the furniture in the family waiting room and the smell of the corridors.
-This lasting memory is neither sad nor painful, but it found an everlasting place in my mind due to the event that surrounded it.
-Meanwhile, other memories include my first gay kiss, my first crush and my first experience of homophobia, as I sat silently knowing that I was one of those dirty queers the boys in school were talking about.
+This lasting memory is neither sad nor painful, but it found an everlasting place in my mind due to the events surrounding it.
+Second is my first crush and my first experience of homophobia, as I sat silently, knowing that I was one of those dirty queers the boys in school were talking about.